Skip to main content

 To truly grasp the long-term metabolic damage caused by circadian disruption, we must move from the systemic overview to the molecular machinery operating within every cell.
 The rhythm of life is coded into your DNA through a set of core “clock genes.”
 These genes, with names like CLOCK, BMAL1, PER, and CRY, form an intricate series of transcriptional-translational feedback loops.

 In essence, the proteins made by these genes turn each other on and off in a continuous, approximately 24-hour cycle.
-This molecular metronome is what constitutes the “ticking” of the in your organs, and it is this internal timing that dictates metabolic function at a granular level.
+This molecular metronome is what constitutes the “ticking” of the peripheral clocks in your organs, and it is this internal timing that dictates metabolic function at a granular level.

-When your central SCN clock becomes desynchronized from your environment due to factors like or social jetlag, the timing signals it sends to peripheral organs become corrupted.
+When your central SCN clock becomes desynchronized from your environment due to factors like shift work or social jetlag, the timing signals it sends to peripheral organs become corrupted.
 This creates a state of internal misalignment, where the clock in your liver may be hours out of phase with the clock in your pancreas or adipose tissue.

 This internal discord is where the most significant metabolic damage begins.
 Each organ, now following its own discordant schedule, performs its functions at a biologically inappropriate time, leading to a cascade of inefficiency and stress on the entire system.